You are here

 University police officers’ authority to act as “peace officers” as defined in Colorado Revised Statute (CRS) 16-2.5-101 is based in authority vested in the University of Colorado’s Board of Regents by CRS 23-5-106.
 University of Colorado police officers are commissioned under state authority as defined in CRS 24-7.5-101 through 106, and are also issued City of Boulder, Colorado Police Commissions.

-The Support Services Division is comprised of the Communications (Dispatch) Center, Police Records, Information Technology, and Police Property and Evidence sections of the Police Department.
+The Support Services Division is comprised of the Communications (Dispatch) Center, Police Records, Information Technology, Accounting and Procurement, and Police Property and Evidence sections of the Police Department.
 The Communications Center is one of four Public Safety Answering Point (PSAP) or E-911 call-centers operating in Boulder County, Colorado.
 It provides 24/7/365 radio communications support to Police and Parking units, and E-911 call answering services to the CU-Boulder community.
 The Police Records and Police Property and Evidence sections provide fundamental mission services to CUPD.
 The Information Technology section is responsible for strategic planning regarding the application of information, communications and other technologies to the accomplishment of the department’s mission, and for the maintenance of technologies implemented in support of the department’s mission.
+The Accounting and Procurement section is primarily responsible for budgeting, purchasing, and accounts payable functions.